ekaterina-nikonova/tdc-map/README.md

 The marker's opacity changes when the marker or the corresponding list item in the right panel is clicked.
 To restore the opacity, click the map.

 The initial locations are hard-coded in the _conf-data.js_ file.
-Using the Place Details service seemed to be risky, because the _getDetails()_ method often returns the **query limit** error when used in a cycle.
+Using the Place Details service here seemed to be risky, because the _getDetails()_ method often returns the **query limit** error when used in a loop.

 # Tips
  - To test the **Directions** feature in the info window, overriding geolocation in the browser can be useful.
 For example, with coordinates of the Trondheim central train station (63.436598, 10.398436), step-by-step instructions for walking or bicycling will not be overwhelming.